OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 When you need to process calculation formulas in al it demands extensive develoment.

 # Solution Overview:
-## What solution does your team propose?

-Provide a high-level overview of your project’s solution including:
 ## Name for the solution :
 CopilotFormulas